trofi/trofi.github.io.gen/posts/290-two-years-on-nixos.md

 ## Community support

-`NixOS` community remains to be a friendly place that welcomes newcomers, experiments and day-to-day maintenance work.
-I have not seen instances of large conflicts or abusive behaviours towards anyone.
+`NixOS` community remains to be a friendly place that welcomes newcomers, experiments, and day-to-day maintenance work.
+I have not seen instances of large conflicts or abusive behaviors towards anyone.

 I had a few chances to interact with wider community by attempting larger-scale `nixpkgs` changes: I succeeded on one change and failed on